-You may also wish to watch or listen to the FB Live on Sibling Rivaly, where I go more in depth into this powerful concept.
+You may also wish to watch or listen to this FB Live from a few years ago on Sibling Rivaly, where I go more depth into this powerful concept.
 (If you aren’t on Facebook/prefer not to go there, you can watch my Sibling Rivalry talk here.)

 3. Lagging skills

 Childhood clinical psychologist Dr. Ross Greene writes “Kids with behavioral challenges are not attention-seeking, manipulative, limit-testing, coercive or unmotivated.
 But they do lack the skills to behave appropriately.”
 Sometimes fights between siblings can crop up when one or both children lack the skills to deal with conflicts.
 Perhaps a child is having trouble sharing, expressing their needs, or keeping their hands to themselves.
 Kids do well if they have the tools to handle certain situations, just like parents.
 You and/or your children may need to learn the necessary skills to master daily life.
 There is no shame in this—we are all learning!
 Understand that your child is needing guidance and support, not discipline.
 The best thing we can do, so that we can teach the necessary skills to master the situation.